 Jerry McNeeley states, "Criticism is a carefully considered judgment of the merits and faults of a work of art with the purpose of improving and stimulating interest."
-Criticism can therefore be termed as a thorough What is Criticism, The Essence of Criticism and Why Critique The Mass Media comprehension of art, aiming to include the responsibility by formulating positive and negative comments on the specific content being consumed or being interacted with to ultimately increase its value.
-A professional critic makes it a point to assure that the "judgment" for the work ultimately enhances and becomes the hallmark of valid and constructed comments adding value.
-Genuine criticism is known to further expand and upgrade the audience"s attentiveness, enhancing the market for the product.
+Criticism can therefore be termed as a thorough comprehension of art, aiming to include the responsibility by formulating positive and negative comments on the specific content being consumed or being interacted with to ultimately increase its value.
+A professional critic makes it a point to assure that the 'judgment' for the work ultimately enhances and becomes the hallmark of valid and constructed comments adding value.
+Genuine criticism is known to further expand and upgrade the audience's attentiveness, enhancing the market for the product.